atcz/DCSWaypointEditor/README.md

 #### Profile saving

 You may save your current list of waypoints as a profile and then load it later.
-Clicking `save` with a profile active will overwrite it with the current list.
+Selecting "Save Profile" with a profile active will overwrite it with the current list.

 #### Export to file

-If you wish to share your current profile, click `Export to file` and give it a descriptive name.
+If you wish to share your current profile, click `Save as Encoded file` and give it a descriptive name.

 #### Import from file